top of page

 • Reduced peripheral awareness (cars, people, or objects may appear to come out of nowhere)

-• Change in ability to spell
+• A change in spelling ability

-• Change in navigational or directional skills
+• Reduced navigational or directional skills

 • Head pressure